 All that said, if you plan on booking a stay at an IHG property and can save money through purchasing IHG points and redeeming them for the stay vs. paying for the night outright, why not do it?

 Clearly a great use for IHG points and one that can easily justify purchasing points using the ‘Cash & Points’ trick are for PointBreaks hotels.
 For only 5,000 points per night you can stay at any hotel on the rotating list of hotels that IHG publishes on a two month basis.
 At this discounted rate you are essentially only paying $35 per night at an InterContinental, Crowne Plaza, or Holiday Inn property that would otherwise cost much more.
 It is also easy to get upwards of 3+ cents per point from some PointBreaks stays.

 Apart from buying IHG points through the ‘Cash & Points’ method it is a bit more tedious to find hotel redemptions valuable enough to justify buying the points.

 The first step is to find a hotel that offers a high nightly value in comparison to points per night, obviously this is the goal with any points redemption when maximizing the value per point.
-It’s one thing when you are burning points earned from a valuable credit card sign-up bonus, but when you are going out of your way to purchase points directly from a loyalty program itself or through manufacture spend at a discounted rate it’s another story.
+It’s one thing when you are burning points earned from a valuable credit card welcome bonus, but when you are going out of your way to purchase points directly from a loyalty program itself, it’s another story.
 In either case you’ll want to make sure the return is worth the effort.